“The quality of care here is tremendous. There are absolutely no problems with this facility…” CEO Jim Raggio in the Lompoc Record on 5/15/17.

 According to the lawsuit, bacteria flowed from the bowel through the patient’s body for nearly three days.
 During that time, hospital staff (including Dr. Peter Davis) failed to detect the infection.
 The patient’s condition became life-threatening.
 Septic shock, with a near 50% death rate, set in.
 Acute renal failure and loss of consciousness followed.

 After the patient became comatose a helicopter was called for an emergency flight to Santa Barbara Cottage Hospital.

 The failure to detect the patient’s infection for nearly 3 days raises questions about the CEO’s claim that there are absolutely no problems with this facility.
 Did the staff review results from blood tests?
 How could a severe infection go unnoticed for nearly three days?

 Over the next three months, the patient had to undergo 13 surgeries and additional care at a rehabilitative facility.

 To respect patient privacy the name has been redacted from the Santa Barbara Superior Court Complaint for Damages.

 Thr Court Has Not Yet Set a Trial Date

 Bradford Ginder and Steven Saldo, Attorneys for Plaintiff, Alaina Dickens, Attorney for LVMC, Attorney Jennifer Henderson for Defendant Peter W. Davis, M.D., Attorney Barbara S. Kilroy, Attorney for William J. Pierce, MD.

-The court minutes from June 29, 2017, indicate the plaintiff has undergone another surgery, a “reverse colostomy procedure.”
-That would add up to at least 14 surgeries after the patient was airlifted from Lompoc to Cottage hospital.
-The court minutes indicate a possible trial in the Spring of 2018.
+The court minutes indicate the plaintiff has undergone 3 additional surgeries.
+That would add up to at least 16 surgeries after the patient was airlifted from Lompoc to Cottage hospital.
+The court minutes from September 2017 indicate a possible trial in the Spring of 2018.

 Other Lompoc Hospital Litigation: Lompoc Doctor Caused Miscarriage